Alcohol law passed

 The new law will also require parents to give express permission for their children to be supplied with alcohol, and alcohol displays and advertising in supermarkets will not be allowed in prominent areas of stores.

-Next story in Political: John Banks absent from court for private prosection
+Next story in Politics: John Banks absent from court for private prosection

 Copyright © 2012, Radio New Zealand